LEC Data Challenge 2021

-Large Engines - Big Data: hunt down the fault at the first LEC Data Challenge!
+Large Engines – Big Data: Can you handle the pressure at the second LEC Data Challenge?

 LEC Data Challenge

 With the LEC Data Challenge, we would like to encourage data-enthusiastic students and practitioners from various disciplines to develop a model that determines the in-cylinder pressure trace based on a corresponding signal from an acceleration sensor incorporated in the engine’s cylinder head.
 To this end, a training data set is provided consisting of the targeted pressure data as well as the acceleration sensor data.
 A second data set contains signals of the acceleration sensors only and the goal is to accurately determine the corresponding pressure traces.

 Through the LEC Data Challenge you are free to use software and programming languages of your choice.
 For this reason, the data sets for training and testing are provided in the versatile CSV format.
 After completing the LEC Data Challenge the quality of your solution on the test set will be assessed using a measure for the average deviation from the true pressure traces.
 You will receive a detailed description of this error/loss measure once the LEC Data Challenge has started.
 Participation in the Challenge is possible from May 3 (earliest data release) to August 16, 2021.
 Data and detailed task description will be provided for download after successful registration.
 If you have any questions please contact us via email@example.com

 The top five participants will be invited to present their results co-located to the symposium “Sustainabilty in Mobilty, Transport and Power Generation” at Grazer Congress in Graz on Wednesday, September 22, 2021.

 The three best solutions selected by an expert jury will receive attractive prize money:

 3rd place: EUR 1.000,-

 We wish you all the best in number crunching!

 |Results submission deadline (extended)||August 23, 2021|